architv/FB-Birthday-Wish-Reply/README.md

 ##Usage:

-*  Copy and paste the token from (https://developers.facebook.com/tools/explorer/)[Facebook Graph API explorer] with appropriate permissions
+*  Copy and paste the token from [Facebook Graph API explorer](https://developers.facebook.com/tools/explorer/)with appropriate permissions
 *  Change the timestamp to your birthday
 *  Change the limit accordingly if your number of friends are greater than 200